Analytics Cards

 • Sender: Sending identity.

-• ID: Unique identifier of the interactive campaign.
+• ID: Unique identifier of the automation.

 • Delivered: Percentage of total messages that were delivered to users successfully.

-Campaign typeParticipation description
+Automation typeParticipation description

 Polls & SurveysThe subscriber sends an MO keyword to begin the survey.